13muskaan/restaurantproject/Readme.txt

 ISSUES:

-- managers at this point can't delete: reservations, users, functions
+- managers at this point can't: manage reservations
-- admins at this point cannot:  delete users, update user information, view reviews, manage reviews, manage functions
+- admins at this point cannot:  delete users, update user information, view reviews, manage reviews, manage functions,  insert files
-- members at this point can't: view reviews, post reviews, view functions
+- members at this point can't: view reviews, post reviews, view functions, download content

-- Index files are empty for each user
+- Index files are empty for admin and user
-- Contact pages are empty
+- Contact page will include an Google Maps API and restaurant information.
-- header file needs to be created (to store all styling)
+- Session file needs to be created to store user's session data to the database.
+- Update User Info is empty for members.
+Used for members update their information e.g. password (name could be change to profile in future)
+- Image and URLs of users is not done yet.